-The rent that you pay covers the provision of all utilities.
-Rooms are banded into different rent codes to reflect their size, facilities and other features.
-The weekly rents for the bands are set out in Appendix 3.
+The rent that you pay covers all charges relating to accommodation, including the provision of all utilities.
+Rooms are banded into eight different rent codes to reflect their size, facilities and other features.
+The weekly rents for the bands are set out in Appendix 4.
+It should be noted that some Colleges (and Selwyn previously) charge an additional 'Facilities Charge' or 'Kitchen Fixed Charge' as a contribution to catering costs.
+Selwyn now has no such additional charges.

 Taken as a whole, the current level of room rents does not cover the full cost which the College incurs in providing residential accommodation.
-It is College policy to eliminate this subsidy and rents can be expected therefore to rise by more than the rate of inflation.
-Rents are set in consultation with the Rents Liaison Committee, a body comprising both senior and junior members of the College, which meets annually.
-Final confirmation of these charges rests with the College Council.
+It is College policy to reduce and eliminate this subsidy over time and rents can be expected therefore to rise by more than the rate of inflation.
+Rents are set during the Lent Term annually for the following academic year in consultation with the Accommodation Committee, a body comprising both senior and junior members of the College.
+Final confirmation of these charges rests with the College Council, which also has junior member representation.